godsoflinux/godsoflinux.com/_posts/2018-06-02-gods-of-linux-has-awaken.markdown

 ### Gods of Linux has awaken

-Gods of linux is online as of 2018/06/02.
-We will be pumping out amazing content on linux.
-Be sure to follow us on twitter @godsoflinux.
-So you can become the god you were meant to be eventually.
+**Gods-of-linux** is online as of 2018/06/02.
+We will be pumping out educational content about linux.
+Be sure to follow us on twitter @godsoflinux, so you can become the god you were meant to be.